 Šibenik also sits right on the doorstep of the Krka national park, which is also one of the best things to do if you’re in town for a few days.
 The incredible Skradinski Buk waterfall is one of the most breathtaking natural sights you’ll see in the country, and the walking trails are second to none.
 And while you’re in Krka, make sure to check out the Visovac Monastery, an Catholic monastery in the middle of the lake which you can reach by boat trip.

 The city itself also features plenty of great bars and restaurants to fuel up after a hard day of sailing and sightseeing.
 The old town is packed full of boutique shops and eateries with plenty of options for night owls too…

-Explore the stunning Dalmatian Coast from Šibenik with a Sailo yacht charter!
+Explore the stunning Dalmatian Coast with Sailo's Sibenik yacht charter!
 Take a boat tour around some of the most unspoiled and beautiful islands in the Mediterranean and enjoy a trip of a lifetime in Croatia.

 Marina Mandalina, Sibenik